freakzlike/vue-service-model/docs/api/fields.md

   // Will create nested structure from attributeName (e.g. "address.city" -> {address: {city: 'New York'}}) public valueSetter (value: any, data: Dictionary<any>): void

+  // Map value from a data structure to another data structure.
+  // Uses valueGetter and valueSetter public mapFieldValue (fromData: Dictionary<any>, toData: Dictionary<any>): void

   // Display component to render when displaying value with <display-field/>
   // For more information see Field - Rendering public get displayComponent (): Promise<ComponentModule>